yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 The thing we focused on first was one particularly computationally demanding part of the evaluation
 process: the daylight evaluation.
 For the uninitiated, daylight evaluation is something that tells you how much light accumulates on surfaces in the interior of a building for some stable lighting conditions outside.
-This is then done for tens of thousands of surfaces inside many rooms and many buildings in a city block, both in the buildings you plan to build, and in the already existing buildings that surround them [regulations].
+This is done for up to tens of thousands of surfaces inside many rooms and many buildings in a city block, both in the buildings you plan to build, and in the already existing buildings that surround them [regulations].

-[regulations]: It turns out light is essential for the human wellbeing, so there is a minimal amount of daylight a dwelling must receive defined by regulations.
+[regulations]: Light is essential for the human wellbeing, so there is a minimal amount of daylight a dwelling must receive defined by regulations.

-The way daylight evaluation is usually implemented today is raytracing [radiosity].
-Interestingly enough, all current software solutions (Ladybug: https://www.ladybug.tools/ladybug.html, Climate
-Studio: https://www.solemma.com/climatestudio) internally depend on a raytracing package called Radiance (https://github.com/LBNL-ETA/Radiance/tree/master), and for various reasons, both Radiance itself and the way it is integrated into daylighting products is a few orders of magnitude too slow to be useful as a machine learning feedback function.
-Having some knowledge of computers, we believed those orders of magnitude could be reclaimed, and thus our first quest was to build a fast daylight evaluator for our internal use [external].
+The way daylight evaluation is usually implemented today is raytracing.
+Interestingly enough, all current software solutions (Ladybug: https://www.ladybug.tools/ladybug.html, Climate Studio: https://www.solemma.com/climatestudio) internally depend on a raytracing package called Radiance (https://github.com/LBNL-ETA/Radiance/tree/master), and for various reasons, both Radiance itself and the way it is integrated into products is a few orders of magnitude too slow to be useful as a machine learning feedback function.
+We believed those orders of magnitude could be reclaimed, and thus our first quest was to build a fast daylight evaluator for our internal use [external].

-[radiosity]: Although there are analytical ways used for simpler scenes that were used before the wide adoption computers of in architecture studios.

 [external]: About a year later, this evaluator was also released externally.

 # Ray Tracing

-To bridge this closer to the videogame audience, daylight evaluation is very similar to what game developers call light baking: computing light simulation for static scenes and baking the results into planar (lightmaps) or spatial (light probes) textures, so that we know how a scene is lit without having to compute it at runtime.
+To bridge this closer to videogame audience, daylight evaluation is very similar to what game developers call light baking: computing light simulation for static scenes and baking the results into planar (lightmaps) or spatial (light probes) textures, so that we know how a scene is lit without having to compute it at runtime.
 The differences between daylight evaluation and light